omarudolley/pricedesk/README.md

-# Liberia MarketIndex
+# Market Index

-LiberiaMarketIndex aims to provide accurate and up-to-date information about the price of basis commodities in Liberia.
+Market Index aims to provide accurate and up-to-date information about the price of basis commodities in Liberia.

 GitHub Actions are used to automatically download latest data and rebuild the site.